 Though not the largest extinction in the history of our little planet, the collective death of the dinosaurs still stings.
-Never mind that we probably wouldn’t have evolved if they were still around nor would Jurassic Park have ever been made, the point is, the dinosaurs are missed.
 But what was it that caused their untimely demise?
 The going thinking tends to agree with the Alvarez Hypothesis and points an accusatory finger at a large asteroid, with the smoking gun being the infamous Chicxulub Crater in the Yucatan Peninsula.
 There’s also the notion of increased volcanism and other climate change issues too.
 But what if it wasn’t any of these things?
 What if a science fiction thing killed the dinosaurs?

 Reign of Fire

 Maybe dragons burned them!
 The dragons burned the dinosaurs.
 Got it?
 As the voice-over below explains (starting around 2:10) paleontologists discover dragons killed the dinosaurs by burning them all into dust, and the resulting ash in the air actually caused the ice age.
 This is said so quickly that there’s no time to ask questions like: how did we end up with dinosaur fossils then?
 Or, why did the dragons immediately go into hibernation after burning all the dinosaurs?

 These are questions for a philistine!
 Obviously the dragons left a few dinosaur bones in the ground for us to discover because they knew it would be fun for us.
 Further, they went into hibernation after burning up all the dinos because it was hard work and they were sleepy.